postlund/pyatv/docs/documentation/atvproxy.md

 Due to MRP using encryption, it's not possible to capture the traffic using for instance Wireshark and analyze it.
 Since it's very hard to extract the used keys, decryption is more or less not possible.
 To cicrumvent this, you can use the MRP Proxy.
-It will publish a device on the network called `Proxy`, that it is possible to pair with using the Remote app.
+It will publish a proxy device on the network, that it is possible to pair with using the Remote app.
 The proxy itself will establish a connection to the device of interest and relay messages between your iOS device and the Apple TV.
 One set of encryption keys are used between